Kitware/DIVA/doc/manuals/tutorials.rst

 ------------------

 This example focuses on the API classes used to writing valid KPF results files for scoring. |br|
-The code provided simply instantiats KPF packet classes, populates them with data, and writes their contents to the console. |br|
+The code provided simply instantiates KPF packet classes, populates them with data, and writes their contents to the console. |br|
 The intent of this example is to demonstrate the code necessary by the performer to convert their results into the common scorable KPF format.

 C++